Whittier College is committed to eliminating cost and affordability as barriers to obtaining a college education.

 Created to support aspiring educators enrolled in the College's highly-respected teaching credential or Master of Arts in Education program, the Poet Educator Scholarship reduces out-of-pocket costs.
 For decades, the program has prepared teachers and administrators to meet the diverse learning, cultural, and linguistic needs of K-12 students in Greater Los Angeles, Orange County, and the State of California.

 Whittier College invites supporters of equitable higher education access to consider launching a named scholarship fund in honor of a personal passion, a lived experience, or an individual.
 Current use scholarship funds can be established with a minimum gift of $10,000.
 Endowed scholarship funds can be established with a minimum gift of $50,000.
-To create a named scholarship fund, contact Yvonne Tejeda, Director of Development, at 562.907.5047 or email@example.com or call 562.907.4219.
+To start a conversation about a named scholarship fund, email us at email@example.com or call 562.907.4219.